Updated August 23, 2021.

 The changes made to the GDPR after Brexit in order to create the new domestic version are visible in the following Keeling Schedule, which is a document comprising all the changes of the DPPEC regulations made to the GDPR.

-The new and amended Data Protection Act 2018 also takes effect on Exit Day January 31, 2020.
+The new and amended Data Protection Act 2018 also took effect on January 31, 2020.

-This means that when the transition period ends on December 31, 2029, UK citizens will be protected by a comprehensive data protection regime that is made up of the UK-GDPR on the one hand that defines (just as the EU GDPR does today) what personal data is and how it is allowed to be processed, and the Data Protection Act 2018 on the other hand, supplementing the domestic GDPR and extending beyond it as well.
+UK citizens will now be protected by a comprehensive data protection regime that is made up of the UK-GDPR on the one hand that defines (just as the EU GDPR does today) what personal data is and how it is allowed to be processed, and the Data Protection Act 2018 on the other hand, supplementing the domestic GDPR and extending beyond it as well.

 According the UK government, “no, or no significant, impact on the private, voluntary or public sector is foreseen” as a consequence of the changes made to UK data protection law.